 The SJSU Lurie College of Education Critical Bilingual Authorization Pathway (CBAP), Bilingüismo y Justicia, prepares teachers to obtain an authorization to serve in dual immersion or bilingual school settings in California.
 The pathway specializes candidates in pedagogy, practices, and ability to identify linguistic assets and potential for students and empowers candidates to be changemakers in their own context.

-Meet A Bilingüismo y Justicia Program Student
+Meet Some Bilingüismo y Justicia Program Students

 Adriana Priego is a graduate student in the SJSU Lurie College of Education who is also pursuing a multiple subject teaching credential and bilingual authorization.
-Adriana is also the recipient of the Ada Louise Watters Scholarship award for the 2019-2020 academic year!
+Adriana was also the recipient of the Ada Louise Watters Scholarship award for the 2019-2020 academic year!